Sayings of Jesus on the cross: Overview

-The sayings form part of a Christian meditation that is often used during Lent, Holy Week and Good Friday.
+The sayings form part of the Stations of the Cross, a Christian meditation that is often used during Lent, Holy Week and Good Friday.

-Priest and author Timothy Radcliffe sees the number seven as significant, as the number of perfection in the Bible.
+The Dominican author Timothy Radcliffe sees the number seven as significant, as the number of perfection in the Bible.
 He writes that as God created the world in seven days, "these seven words belong to God's completion of that creation".

 Historicity

 James Dunn considers the seven sayings weakly rooted in tradition and sees them as a part of the elaborations in the diverse retellings of Jesus' final hours.
 He does, however, argue in favour of the authenticity of the Mark/Matthew saying, in which Jesus seems to describe himself as forsaken by God.
 This would have been an embarrassment to the early Church, and hence would likely not have been invented.
-Leslie Houlden states that Luke may have deliberately excluded this saying from his gospel because it did not fit in with the model of Jesus he was presenting.
+Leslie Houlden suggests that Luke may have deliberately excluded this saying from his gospel because it did not fit in with the model of Jesus he was presenting.

+Michael Licona suggests that John has redacted Jesus' authentic statements as recorded in Matthew, Mark and Luke.
+Where Matthew and Mark have Jesus quote Psalm 22:1, John records that "in order that the Scripture may be fulfilled, Jesus said, 'I am thirsty'."
+Jesus' final words as recorded in Luke are simplified in John into "It is finished."

 The seven sayings

 1. Father, forgive them; for they know not what they do

 This first saying of Jesus on the cross is traditionally called "The Word of Forgiveness".
 It is theologically interpreted as Jesus' prayer for forgiveness for the Roman soldiers who were crucifying him and all others who were involved in his crucifixion.

 Some early manuscripts do not include this sentence in Luke 23:34.
-Biblical scholars such as Bart Ehrman have argued that it was omitted by some scribes because of anti-Judaic sentiment around the second century.
+Biblical scholars such as Bart Ehrman have argued that the words were omitted by some scribes because of anti-Judaic sentiment around the second century.